PKXLIVE/Splunk-Linux-Installer/README.md

+Please ensure to check if "acl" is installed as a requirement to ensure this works.
+Also this script reuqires root privilege to run.

 # Splunk-Linux-Installer
 #To Install Splunk forwarders on the correct linux os and verify the service is running
 #To run this as a silent and non user interactive install.